 Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
 The radiation is usually in the form of x-ray beams.

 Learn more about:

 Radiation therapy is occasionally used to treat ovarian cancer that has spread to the pelvis or to other parts of the body.
 It may be used after chemotherapy or surgery, or on its own as a palliative treatment.

 Before treatment starts, the radiation oncology team will explain the treatment schedule and the possible side effects.

 For each radiation therapy session, you will lie on a treatment table under a machine that delivers radiation to the affected parts of the body.
 You will not feel anything during the treatment, which will take only a few minutes each time.
 You may be in the room for a total of 10–20 minutes for each appointment.

 The number of radiation therapy sessions you have will depend on the type and size of the cancer.
 You may have a few treatments or daily treatment for a number of weeks.

 Side effects of radiation therapy

-Common side effects include feeling tired, diarrhoea, needing to pass urine more often and burning when you pass urine (cystitis), and a slight burn to the skin around the treatment site.
+Common side effects include feeling tired, diarrhoea, needing to pass urine more often and a burning feeling when passing urine (cystitis), and a slight reddening of the skin around the treatment site.
 More rarely, you may have some nausea or vomiting.
 If this occurs, you will be prescribed medicine to control it.
-For more information, see Radiation therapy.

 Video: What is radiation therapy?